danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 Continuity of the `secret_key_base` value doesn't matter for development and test so it should be fine to let Rails generate a new one in those environments.
 These environments are normally reset frequently and there's no need to ensure a dev/test user that was logged in on your localhost needs to remain so after a Rails upgrade.
 </aside>

-Optionally, if you want development and test environments to be consistent with the technique used in deployed environments, the `SECRET_KEY_BASE` environment variable can be added to `.env.development` and `.env.test`, with the value being whatever it was in the old `config/secrets.yml`, development and test sections.
+***Optionally***, if you want development and test environments to be consistent with the technique used in deployed environments, the `SECRET_KEY_BASE` environment variable can be added to `.env.development` and `.env.test`, with the value being whatever it was in the old `config/secrets.yml`, development and test sections.
 Then Rails will read from the environment variable rather than generating a `tmp/local_secret.txt`.
 This will work given that the project is using the [dotenv-rails](https://rubygems.org/gems/dotenv-rails) gem.

 **Verify:**